Shop by RoomBedroomBed Frames

 Is plywood safe for a bed frame?

-Plywood is really strong— it’s made of many layers of super-thin pieces of solid wood.
+Plywood can be safe for a bed frame if it is formaldehyde free.
+Plywood is used in bed frames because it is a very strong material, made of many layers of super-thin pieces of solid wood.
 Each layer’s grain is stacked perpendicular to the one above and below it, and all the layers are glued together with an adhesive binder (plywood can have up to 3.5% binder by weight).
-Alternating the wood grain at perpendicular angles makes plywood even stronger than wood, and is why you see it used in bed frames— usually as a flat base or for the slats.
-As long as the glue is non-toxic, this can be an OK choice that’s second-best to solid wood — learn more on my wood, finishes, and stains guide here.
+Alternating the wood grain at perpendicular angles makes plywood even stronger than solid wood, and is why you see it used in bed frames— usually as a flat base or for the slats.
+As long as the glue or binder used in it is non-toxic, this can be an OK choice that’s second-best to solid wood — learn more on my wood, finishes, and stains guide here.

 What is a non toxic wood stain for a bed frame?